 The cost plus a percentage of cost and cost plus a percentage of construction methods shall not be used in contracting of federal or state funds.
 The type of contract used should coincide with 1) the degree and timing of responsibility assumed by the subcontractor for costs, and 2) the amount and nature of the profit incentive offered for achieving or exceeding specified standards or goals (if applicable).

-Contractors may choose from a wide variety of to acquire goods and services.
+Grantees may choose from a wide variety of contracts to acquire goods and services.
 This section conforms to the Federal Acquisition Regulation in that it groups these contracts into two broad categories: fixed price and cost reimbursement contracts.
 Specific contract types within these categories range from firm-fixed-price to cost-plus-fixed-fee contracts.
 These two broad categories also include incentive type contracts.

 With the exception of fixed unit price performance based contracts and fixed unit price non-performance base contracts, this manual does not describe the specific types of contracts that fall within these two broad categories.
-Instead it addresses general requirements applicable to these two categories of contracts.
+Instead, it addresses general requirements applicable to these two categories of contracts.

 Cost Reimbursement Contracts

-Under a cost reimbursement contract, the Contractor compensates its subcontractor for performing at a certain level of effort, regardless of the level of output achieved.
-Since compensation is made on a level of effort basis, payments are earned based on actual allowable costs incurred and reported by the subcontractor (up to a negotiated ceiling; i.e., budget).
-Compensating a subcontractor at cost does not provide an incentive for the subcontractor to control costs or to provide goods or services in the most effective manner.
-Thus, the Contractor, as the paying entity, bears the primary risk under this type of contract.
-Types of cost reimbursement contracts include: cost contracts, cost sharing contracts, cost-plus-incentive-fee contracts, cost-plus-award-fee contracts, and .
+Under a cost reimbursement contract, the Grantee compensates its contractor for performing at a certain level of effort, regardless of the level of output achieved.
+Since compensation is made on a level of effort basis, payments are earned based on actual allowable costs incurred and reported by the contractor (up to a negotiated ceiling; i.e., budget).
+Compensating a contractor at cost does not provide an incentive for the contractor to control costs or to provide goods or services in the most effective manner.
+Thus, the Grantee, as the paying entity, bears the primary risk under this type of contract.
+Types of cost reimbursement contracts include: cost contracts, cost sharing contracts, cost-plus-incentive-fee contracts, cost-plus-award-fee contracts, and cost-plus-fixed-fee contracts.

-The Agency requires that cost reimbursement contracts be used for contracts between units of state and local governments, and contracts between a Contractor and their administrative entity.
-A cost reimbursement contract may also be used with other types of subcontractors.
-In general, a cost reimbursement contract is used:
+The Agency requires that cost reimbursement agreements be used for arrangements between units of state and local governments, and arrangements between a Grantee and their administrative entity.
+A cost reimbursement agreement may also be used with other types of subgrantees (subrecipients).
+In general, a cost reimbursement agreement is used:

 when the work desired cannot be precisely detailed as to permit the expectation of a common understanding of results; or